edwardanderson/articular/model.md

 ## Blockquotes

 Quoted rich text is encoded as HTML, otherwise it is plain text.
 Unlike [paragraph text](#text), hyperlinks are not parsed.
-An [unordered list](#unordered-lists) may be added to attribute the quotation.
+An [unordered list](#unordered-lists) may be added at the end of the blockquote to attribute the quotation.

 ```markdown
 # Wuthering Heights